okTurtles/dnschain/docs/example-server-setup.md

 We will tell DNSChain to bind to port 5333, but you can use any high port number as long as it matches the port number that PowerDNS is handing off requests to.
 This was specified earlier in __/etc/powerdns/recursor.conf__.

 Another great feature of DNSChain is that we can expose the lookup results via HTTP.
-We'll specify port 8000 for this, in the DNSChain configuration file __/home/dnschain/.dnschain.conf__
+We'll specify port 8000 for this, but you can use any high number port that's open.
+DNSChain can be setup to be accesed by webserver, via port 8000 for example.
+Here's an example DNSChain configuration file __/home/dnschain/.dnschain.conf__

 	[log]
 	level=info